Ruggiero Lovreglio: Career

 In 2018, he joined Massey University, where he established the Digital Built Environment Lab, focusing on the use of digital technologies for enhanced safety of built environments.
-Lovreglio is an professor at Massey University (New Zealand) and a Rutherford Discovery Fellow for the Royal Society Te Apārangi (New Zealand).
+Lovreglio is a professor at Massey University (New Zealand) and a Rutherford Discovery Fellow for the Royal Society Te Apārangi (New Zealand).
 He is an associate editor for Safety Science (Elsevier) and Fire Technology (Springer).
 He is a member of the editorial board of Fire Safety Journal (Elsevier) and Virtual Reality (Springer).
 Lovreglio has published over 100 peer-reviewed scientific works and he has led several research projects related to evacuation and safety training including a Marsden project funded by the Royal Society Te Apārangi.
 He represents New Zealand in the ISO Fire Safety Engineering working group: ISO/TC92/SC4/WG11.
 During his career, he has been a guest researcher and lecturer at Tsinghua University, NIST, Lund University, ETH Zurich, University of Canterbury, Polytechnic University of the Marches (Ancona), Edinburgh Napier University.